Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Numerical examples

-The discrete numerical scheme of the temporal direction is as follows:
+{The discrete numerical scheme is implemented with a spatial grid size of $h = 0.03$ and a time step of $\tau = 0.01$.
+The temporal evolution is governed by:}

-Here parameters $\mu$ and $\rho$ are uncertainty, $\btheta= (\mu,\rho)$.
-The training set is evenly dispersed by 3 points in intervals $\pi_{\text{prior}}(\mu) \sim \mathcal{U}[0,1]$ and $\pi_{\text{prior}}(\rho) \sim \mathcal{U}[0.1,1]$, the physical law corrected set is randomly dispersed by 5 points and the testing set is randomly dispersed by 20 points in the intervals.
-Thus, the size of the training set is 9, the corrected set contains 16 points (excluding the overlapping 9 points between the corrected set and the training set), and the testing set contains 400 points.
+Here $\btheta= (\mu,\rho)$.
+The training data is evenly dispersed by 3 points in intervals $\pi_{\text{prior}}(\mu) \sim \mathcal{U}[0,1]$ and $\pi_{\text{prior}}(\rho) \sim \mathcal{U}[0.1,1]$, the physical law corrected data is uniformly dispersed by 5 points and the test data is randomly dispersed by 20 points in the intervals.
+Thus, the size of the training data is 9, the corrected data contains 16 parameters (excluding the overlapping 9 points of training data) and the test data contains 400 parameters.

-The Navier-Stokes model, as a classical system of partial differential equations governing viscous fluid motion, involve complex coupling among multiple physical quantities.
-Therefore, in this section, we must simultaneously construct surrogate models for all three solution fields: the velocity components $u(x,y,t;\btheta)$ and $v(x,y,t;\btheta)$ in both coordinate directions and the pressure field $p(x,y,t;\btheta)$.
-For each physical quantity, we parameterize the solutions using basis functions constructed from the first 4 POD modes.

-In this section, we compute both the mean solution of the velocity field $\mathbf{u}$ on the test set and evaluate its second-order derivative characteristics using the evaluation and differentiation matrices derived from the RBF-FD method.
-Fig.\ref{fig:ns_u} and Fig.\ref{fig:ns_v} present the computational results for the x-direction and y-direction at $t=0.1$ respectively.
-The first column displays the full-order reference solution obtained through numerical methods, while columns 2 through 4 show the mean solutions generated by the GP, LC-prior GP and DMD-wiNN methods along with their corresponding errors relative to the reference solution.
-Within this complex system, while the DMD-wiNN method demonstrates significantly increased errors compared to previous cases, our proposed method maintains exceptionally small error magnitudes, conclusively demonstrating its generalization capability.
-Table.\ref{tab:ns_error} provides a comprehensive error analysis, quantifying the aggregate relative errors of the surrogate model across all temporal discretization points within $[0,T]$.
+In this section, we simultaneously construct surrogate models for all three solution fields: the velocity components $u(x,y,t;\btheta)$, $v(x,y,t;\btheta)$, and the pressure field $p(x,y,t;\btheta)$. {For each physical quantity, the solutions are parameterized using the leading $K=4$ POD modes.} Figure~\ref{fig:ns_u} and Figure~\ref{fig:ns_v} present the computational results for the x-direction and y-direction at $t=0.1$, respectively.
+Table~\ref{tab:ns_error} provides a comprehensive error analysis, quantifying the aggregate relative errors of the surrogate model across all temporal discretization points.
+Our proposed method maintains exceptionally small error magnitudes for both velocity components, demonstrating its strong generalization capability for multi-coupled problems.

-Moreover, the precomputed evaluation matrix $E_{h}(X,Y)$ and differentiation matrices such as $D_{h}^{\mathcal{L}_{x}}(X,Y)$ and $D_{h}^{\mathcal{L}_{xx}}(X,Y)$ obtained during training set generation enable efficient and accurate computation of higher-order derivatives for the target functions.
-Let us denote the surrogate model predictions by $\hat{u}$ and $\hat{v}$, so the second-order derivative can be calculated by:
+Moreover, the precomputed differentiation matrices $D_{h}^{\mathcal{L}_{x}}(X,Y)$ and $D_{h}^{\mathcal{L}_{xx}}(X,Y)$, obtained during training data generation, enable efficient and accurate computation of higher-order derivatives for the target functions.
+Let $\hat{u}$ and $\hat{v}$ denote the surrogate model predictions, then the second-order derivatives can be calculated by: